Universe: Composition

 The universe is composed almost completely of dark energy, dark matter, and ordinary matter.
-Other contents are electromagnetic radiation (estimated to constitute from 0.005% to close to 0.01% of the total mass-energy of the universe) and antimatter.
+Other contents are electromagnetic radiation (estimated to constitute from 0.005% to close to 0.01% of the total mass–energy of the universe) and antimatter.

 The proportions of all types of matter and energy have changed over the history of the universe.
 The total amount of electromagnetic radiation generated within the universe has decreased by 1/2 in the past 2 billion years.
-Today, ordinary matter, which includes atoms, stars, galaxies, and life, accounts for only 4.9% of the contents of the Universe.
-The present overall density of this type of matter is very low, roughly 4.5 × 10−31 grams per cubic centimetre, corresponding to a density of the order of only one proton for every four cubic metres of volume.
+Today, ordinary matter, which includes atoms, stars, galaxies, and life, accounts for only 4.9% of the contents of the universe.
+The present overall density of this type of matter is very low, roughly 4.5 × 10−31 grams per cubic centimeter, corresponding to a density of the order of only one proton for every four cubic meters of volume.
 The nature of both dark energy and dark matter is unknown.
 Dark matter, a mysterious form of matter that has not yet been identified, accounts for 26.8% of the cosmic contents.
 Dark energy, which is the energy of empty space and is causing the expansion of the universe to accelerate, accounts for the remaining 68.3% of the contents.